NIRALUser/BrainKeychainAutomation/README.md

 3.) fullAutomation.py
 - Download and open fullAutomation.py using a text editor.
-- Change the variable 'brainDir' to the path name of the keychain directory.
-Also, change the variable 'nametagDir' to the path name of the nametag directory.
+- Change the variable 'brainDir' to the pathname of the keychain directory.
+Also, change the variable 'nametagDir' to the pathname of the nametag directory.
 - You can then run the script and it will create keychain/nametag scenes with up to 6 matches in each scene.
-They will be named 'keyChainScene' + <some-iteration-number>
+They will be named 'keyChainScene' + 'some-iteration-number'

 ## Contributors